negrt/MusicShopDB/README.md

 # SQL-VariousStatements
 SQL statements I've created for a Music Shop.
+Includes view, trigger, function, stored procedures.

 # What I learned
 * How to create Views